 5. Mortgage product categorisation

-The categorisation of mortgage products is different in both the US and Australian industry.
+The categorisation of mortgage products is different in both the US and Australian industries.

 The US mortgage industry features conventional loans that are either conforming or non-conforming.
 A conforming loan meets the standards imposed by Freddie Mac and Fannie Mae such as maximum loan size and deposit requirements.